logo for organic-pet-digest.com

 According to the Earth Summit Report of 1992, the soils on North American farms and free range have been depleted of over 85 percent of their natural minerals.

-• Storage and cooking methods cause our foods to loose essential vitamins and minerals.
-When foods are stored at extremely high or low temperatures, they tend to loose essential nutrients.
-Also, when foods are cooked at very high temperatures they can loose up to 70% of their nutrients.
+• Dog food storage and cooking methods cause our foods to lose essential vitamins and minerals.
+When foods are stored at extremely high or low temperatures, they tend to lose essential nutrients.
+Also, when foods are cooked at very high temperatures they can lose up to 70% of their nutrients.

 • The complications associated with acid rain have been making things difficult for our growing plants.
 It decreases their ability to take minerals from the soil which in turn yields plants with a much lower mineral content.